Raphalsk050/OpenGLStudy/README.md

 the machine has no network access you can provide a pre-downloaded Bullet source by passing `-DBULLET_ROOT=/path/to/bullet3` when running CMake.

-The renderer now supports physically based rendering (PBR) with simple point lights.
-Lights are represented by a `LightComponent` with different types (directional, point and spot) and are uploaded to the shaders every frame.
+The renderer now supports physically based rendering (PBR) with directional, point and spot lights.
+Lights are represented by a `LightComponent` and are uploaded to the shaders every frame.